-D. Soil Preparation:
+D. Soil, conditioning, and mulchingSoil Preparation:

-Type of soil amendment/conditioning Requirements

-Minimum eight (8) inches, non-compacted topsoil shall be available for water absorption and root growth in planted areas.
-Minimum may be waived where a landscaped professional determines that practical limitations (e.g., slope and other geotechnical factors), necessitate a lesser soil depth that is viable for the chosen plant materials Compacted soils shall be transformed to a friable condition prior to the planting of any materials.
+Type of soil amendment/conditioning Requirements Minimum eight (8) inches, non-compacted topsoil shall be available for water absorption and root growth in planted areas.
+Topsoil Minimum may be waived where a landscaped professional Торзон determines that practical limitations (e.g., slope and other geotechnical factors), necessitate a lesser soil depth that is viable for the chosen plant materials Compacted soils shall be transformed to a friable condition prior to Compacted soils the planting of any materials.
 On engineered slopes, only amended planting holes need to meet this requirement.
-Compost needs to be applied at a rate of a minimum of four cubic yards per 1,000 square feet of permeable area to a depth of six inches into the soil.
+Compost needs to be applied at a rate of a minimum of four cubic Compost yards per 1,000 square feet of permeable area to a depth of six inches Compost into the soil.
 Soils with greater than 6% organic matter in the top 6 inches of soil are exempt from adding compost and tilling.
-Compost, fertilizer or other materials, shall be added according to the soil conditions at the project site and based on what is appropriate for the chosen plant materials.
-Minimum three (3) inch layer of mulch shall be applied on all exposed soil surfaces of planting areas.
-Organic mulch materials made from recycled or post-consumer shall take precedence over inorganic materials or virgin forest products Not needed in areas of direct seeding application (e.g. hydro-seed) Required for use on slopes.
+Other amendments Compost, fertilizer or other materials, shall be added according to the soil conditions at the project site and based on what is appropriate for the chosen plant materials.
+Minimum two-three (32) inch layer of mulch shall be applied on all exposed soil surfaces of planting areas.
+Mulch Organic mulch materials made from recycled or post-consumer shall take precedence over inorganic materials or virgin forest products Not needed in areas of direct seeding application (e.g. hydro-seed) Stabilizing mulching products Required for use on slopes.